tomciosegal/NBA_greatest_trio/README.md

 ##### Charts

-Strait  after that an actaul charts with stats will show along with a scroll up arrow which will come up while reaching to there apart from a wide selection of beers.
+Strait  after that an actaul charts with stats will show, along with a scroll up arrow which will come up while reaching to end of first charts.This allow viewer quick navigation on the website.
-When u scroll  further down you will see who will be hosting the venue this year.
-When you click on the logo you will be directed to a new window with and actual beer producer.
+When u scroll  further down you will be able to compare players highest point in the season during entire carrier, and the salary that they were earning during that time.
-This section is visible for large screen users only.
+On the very bottom the page you will find three horizontal scrolling charts that show asssits, blocks and steals gained in every year.
+Every player has his own chart in this row.
+Most importantly under every single chart viewer has "See comment" button.
+It will give you some brief info about every single chart.
+The very last button is sort of summary, and leave a viewier with an impresion that you can choose your own player as a winner.

+##### Footer
+Small brief footer with as little info as possible just becouse this is not most important for this sort ofwebsite.
+The only features you is:
+- copyright
+- Github link to developers respositories
+- lastly the link to the source that data was used from

-Enough information to satisfy curiosity without overwhelming the user.
+In overall enough information to satisfy curiosity without overwhelming the user with all data presented.

 ## Technologies Used